zenml-io/mlstacks/vertex-ai/README.md

 There can be many motivations behind taking your ML application setup to a cloud environment, from neeeding specialized compute 💪 for training jobs to having a 24x7 load-balanced deployment of your trained model serving user requests 🚀.

 We know that the process to set up an MLOps stack can be daunting.
 There are many components (ever increasing) and each have their own requirements.
-To make your life easier, we already have a [documentation page](addlink) that takes you step-by-step through the entire journey in a cloud platform of your choice (AWS and GCP supported for now).
+To make your life easier, we already have a [documentation page](https://docs.zenml.io/cloud-guide/overview) that takes you step-by-step through the entire journey in a cloud platform of your choice (AWS, GCP and Azure supported for now).
 This recipe, however, goes one step further.

 You can have a simple MLOps stack ready for running your machine learning workloads after you execute this recipe 😍.
 It sets up the following resources:
 - A Vertex AI enabled workspace as an [orchestrator](https://docs.zenml.io/mlops-stacks/orchestrators) that you can submit your pipelines to.